-- Develop merit procedures consistent with those of the University for purposes of determining promotions, tenure, and retention evaluation of members of the Department and of the Chairperson of the Department. - Develop procedures consistent with those of the University for purposes of determining merit evaluation of tenure track members of the Department and of the Chairperson of the Department. - Provide the tenure track faculty with information regarding the criteria employed in decisions relative to merit evaluation.
+- Develop merit procedures consistent with those of the University for purposes of determining promotions, tenure, and retention evaluation of members of the Department and of the Chairperson of the Department. - Develop procedures consistent with those of the University for purposes of determining merit evaluation of ranked faculty members of the Department and of the Chairperson of the Department. - Provide the ranked faculty with information regarding the criteria employed in decisions relative to merit evaluation.